blu/elvenrel/README.md

 Elven Relativism -- relocation and execution of ELF relocatable objects (REL)

-Program loads a mutitude of ELF REL files (work in progress; currently only one REL file is loaded and processed), resolves all relocations (currently only SHT_RELA) and if symbol `_start` in section `.text` is found, passes control to the former.
+Program loads a multitude of ELF REL files (work in progress; currently only one REL file is loaded and processed), resolves all relocations (currently only SHT_RELA) and if symbol `_start` in section `.text` is found, passes control to the former.